yiransii/Meme-Generator/README.md

     * fetch img from Flickr and display imgs
     * if user lick on any img, jump to generate: <a href="/generate/img={img_url}">
 * generate:
-    * if request.get.img = None, ??? falt hadling
+    * if request.get.img = None, alert user
     * get text msg that user wanna put on img
     * use canvas. getelementbyid. draw methods